rajnigupta76/r1-connect-demo-iOS/README.md

 **Screen View**

-Basically, a page view, it provides info about that screen
+A page view that provides info about that screen

 ```objc
 [[R1Emitter sharedInstance] emitScreenViewWithDocumentTitle:@"title"